wp-plugins/wp-gallery-custom-links/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fixed an issue where items with the same custom link were not having lightbox removed properly
+* Added support for the "ids" attribute added in WP 3.5
+* Updated help text for the Gallery Link URL field

 = 1.6.0 =
 * By popular demand, added the ability to remove links from individual images or an entire gallery.